nhasnat288/nhasnat288.github.io/_pages/cv.md

 ## Professional Development and Service

-**Training** — Applications of Drone Technology in Civil Engineering, 12 h, Institution of Engineers Bangladesh (2026) [[CONFIRM: this date reads as future-dated in some versions of the CV]]; Design of RCC Structures to BNBC 2020, 72 h, Public Works Department, Bangladesh (2024).
+**Training** — Applications of Drone Technology in Civil Engineering, 12 h, Institution of Engineers Bangladesh (2026); Design of RCC Structures to BNBC 2020, 72 h, Public Works Department, Bangladesh (2024).

 **Service** — Assistant General Secretary (2023–24) and Assistant IT Secretary (2022–23), Association of Civil and Environmental Engineering, SUST.